Feminist rhetoric: Gender

 Feminist rhetoric seeks to redefine the patriarchal rhetorical voice that "separates thought from emotion " by joining thought and emotion in discourse.
 Furthermore, it works to represent the voices and discourse of genders that go beyond the binary of male and female.
 Transgender discourse is another main point of focus in feminist rhetoric, which is recognized by scholars as a lack of privilege some authors have.
 Royster and others have called for research focused on how gender dynamics affect communication, including rhetoric.

+According to Liz Lane's, "Feminist Rhetoric in the Digital Sphere: Digital Interventions & the Subversion of Gendered Cultural Scripts, "Whenever a woman has accomplished the same goals as her male counterpart (theorizing, public speaking, successful argument, persuasive letter writing, for example) the stakes immediately rise.
+She may have achieved X, but she needs X plus 1 to earn a place in rhetoric (15).
+This 'plus' portion of the equation is central to my focus: how might exhuming lost or underrepresented feminist histories speak to today’s applications and expressions of feminist rhetoric?
+Today’s feminist rhetoricians are in the midst of seeking alternative avenues of shaping their voices.
+I examine these alternative rhetorics as emergent rhetorical subversions online that are advancing feminisms, a tactic that hearkens back to representations of concealed or erased feminist histories.
+Feminist rhetoric is advancing feminisms online— a distinction that is important to make from “women’s rhetoric,” which is restricted to only women and does not capture the experience of feminist activists that might identify differently."

 Race and ethnicity

 Race and ethnicity is an area of focus for several scholars in feminist rhetoric.
 They have changed research methods to include international races and ethnicity outside the typical rhetoric canon.
 Feminist rhetoric focuses on how archiving cultural rhetoric, such as that of Mexican-American women, can create a better understanding of the pedagogy of research methods.
 An issue that has arisen in feminist rhetoric is the discourse of women of color.
-Black women scholars serve as a keeper of rhetorical culture by revealing the long-standing diversity of ideas, culture, and aesthetics of Black women's intellectual tradition, and the way Black women have constructed theory and practice in their daily lives.”
+Black women scholars serve as a keeper of rhetorical culture by revealing the long-standing diversity of ideas, culture, and aesthetics of Black women's intellectual tradition, and the way Black women have constructed theory and practice in their daily lives."
 Some female scholars of color have written about their perceived need to mask their identity when sharing their voices and opinions.
 Female rhetoric scholars of color have had experiences where they voiced their opinions publicly, and were either challenged or not entitled to comment just because they were part of a marginalized group.
-Feminist rhetoric theory works to legitimize the ethnic discourse of women and give it a platform in academic rhetoric and writing studies.